GeospatialResearch/CAESAR-Lisflood/docs/CAESAR-Lisflood_Water_Temperature_Module_Spec.md

 - **Variable water density** — constant `ρ_w` used in v1 (A18).
 Deferred as a properly-scoped future piece of work rather than a quick patch: should combine temperature (HEC-RAS Eq.
 2.3), salinity, and suspended-sediment concentration in a single combined formulation, since the model will have (or already has) the underlying data for all three (grain-size/suspended-load tracking already exists; salinity becomes relevant once tidal/estuarine reaches are modelled, and the existing oil-spill code's `ro_water` constant is a precedent for salinity-influenced density mattering here).
 Implementing only the temperature term now would need reworking once salinity/sediment effects are added, so this is deliberately left as one combined future task.
 - **Coupling of energy-balance latent heat to the hydraulic water balance** (`evaporate()`) — kept decoupled (A13a).

+**Not deferred by design — currently blocking, tracked in `TEMP_V1_Implementation_Status.md` §3:** a severe runaway-temperature bug found via a controlled test (both schemes affected, both shallow and deep cells affected) is unresolved as of this revision.
+A related but secondary shallow-cell numerical stability issue (explicit forward-Euler with no subcycling in the full scheme) has an identified root cause and a designed-but-unimplemented fix.
+Neither of these is a scoping decision; both are open defects.
+See the status document for full detail before treating either scheme as production-ready.

 ---

 ## 8. GUI additions (new "Water Quality" tab)